- Model Standards of Practice for Pharmacists

 - Can accept delegation

-* Terms, Conditions and Limitations on a Member’s Certificate of Registration are specified under the general regulation of the Pharmacy Act.
+* Terms, Conditions and Limitations on a Registrant’s Certificate of Registration are specified under the general regulation of the Pharmacy Act.

 - Regulated Health Professions Act, 1991, S.O.
 1991, c18, s.
 27(1)(a,b)

-- Federation of Health Regulatory Colleges of Ontario.
+- Health Profession Regulators of Ontario.
 An Interprofessional Guide on the Use of Orders, Directives and Delegation for Regulated Health Professionals in Ontario.
 Retrieved on January 31, 2014

 - Pharmacy Act, 1991, O. Reg 202/94, s.12(5)